 The mission of Manchester’s Catholic Medical Center (CMC) is “to provide health, healing, and hope […] and respect for the human dignity of every individual.”
 Among their values is to “understand and believe Human Dignity with respect to the sanctity of human life from conception to natural death.”
 Yet for the third time, CMC is seeking to merge with another health care provider that does not share these fundamental pro-life values.

 Recently, GraniteOne Health (of which CMC is the largest member) proposed merging with Dartmouth-Hitchcock Medical Center (DHMC), which not only performs abortions but also trains doctors in how to do them.
+According to its own CEO, Dartmouth aborts up to 5% of the pregnancies that enter their doors.
 New Hampshire Right to Life believes this is a step in the wrong direction, as the merged entity, including budgets, would primarily be controlled by DHMC, which fundamentally differs on basics like who qualifies as a person and whether the Hippocratic oath (which prohibits abortion and euthanasia) should be followed.
 In addition, with less competition it is likely that healthcare costs in NH would go up, making more poor families choose between healthcare and other basic needs.

 We are calling upon CMC to return to its stated core value, especially as it relates to unborn persons: “Treat others with compassion and to promote social justice and equality.”